csmangum/portfolio/Mugshots/README.md

 # Overview
 The purpose of this project was to first find a novel data source and then work to generate realistic fake mugshots folowwing some of the major advancments in Generative Adversarial Networks (GAN) over the past few years.
 I first needed to find real mugshot images online.
 There are some websites where you can purchase access to mugshots but I wanted to gather the images myself to have more control over the quality and type.
-To accomplish this I created several web scrapers that pulled mugshots from local govermnet websites where public access to mugshots are legal.

 ## Data
 All images were sourced from two county websites.
 One for Maricopa County in Arizona and the other for Osceola County in Florida.
 I created webscrapers to gather inmate details and download mughsots, on a daily basis.
 I considered gathering images from more than two sources but ended up staying with the two.
 The image quality is similar but I did initially get better results from the images from Florida.